 Trial and Error

-This method Is highly accurate, but moves very slow.
+This method Is highly accurate but moves very slowly.
 It’s where most new ClickUp users start.

-This method is very fast, but rather inaccurate.
-We take the conventions that everyone tells you for ClickUp — where a space equals an organizational department, a folder equals a project almost equals phase of that project and a task equals a task — and we kind of put it on a slider.
+This method is very fast but rather inaccurate.
+We take the conventions that everyone tells you for ClickUp — where a space equals an organizational department, a folder equals a project almost equals the phase of that project, and a task equals a task — and we kind of put it on a slider.
 That’s it!
-(Watch at 20:01 for more info here.)

 DIY with a Process Org Chart